kurtsansom/dispatch/docs/git/firewall.rst

 ----------------------

-To use GIT with bitbucket on a cluster with a firewall you can use git over SSH, and "tunnel" port 2222 on the remote machine to port 22 on your laptop:
+To use GIT with bitbucket on a cluster with a firewall you can use git over SSH, and "tunnel" port 2222 on the remote machine to port 22 at bitbucket.org, via your laptop:
 ::

    ssh -R 2222:bitbucket.org:22 your_login@host_behind_firewall